 You present an NDA to someone.
 When is it legitimate for them not to sign?
 How do you answer their response of: “I never sign NDAs” or “What?
 You obviously don’t trust me!”?

-I’ll answer the opening questions in a moment.
+I’ll answer the opening scenario questions in a moment.
 But first let’s start by listing a few categories of information that might need protection and the situations in which an NDA might provide that protection.

 - Manufacturers hiring sub-contractors may need to disclose proprietary information about their processes for the subcontractor to perform their work and assist the manufacturer.